divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 ### Collateral

 The collateral refers to the asset that is deposited into a contingent pool to back the value of the position tokens.
-In DIVA, the collateral can be almost any ERC20 token with `6 <= decimals <= 18`.
-Tokens that deduct a fee on transfers are **not supported** and will result in a transaction revert for the [`createContingentPool`](#createcontingentpool) and [`addLiquidity`](#addliquidity) functions, as well as their corresponding batch and EIP712 versions, if the fee amount is non-zero.
+To be used as collateral, an ERC20 token must meet the following requirements:
+1. **Decimal precision:** The token's decimal precision must be between 6 and 18.
+2. **No transfer fees:** The token must not charge fees on transfers.
+This will result in a transaction revert when creating a pool.
 If transfer fees are activated _after_ a pool has been created, adding liquidity will no longer be possible.
+It is important to highlight that the pool can still be settled.
+In particular, the [`addTip`](#addtip) functionality remains in place, even in the presence of fees.

-> **❗Important:** When tokens with a flexible supply are considered as collateral, only tokens with a constant balance mechanism such as [Compound's cToken][interest-bearing-tokens] or the wrapped version of Lido's staked ETH ([wstETH][wsteth]) should be used.
-Rebasable tokens that change a holder's wallet balance such as Ampleforth, Lido's (non-wrapped) staked ETH ([stETH][wsteth]) or [Aave's aTokens][interest-bearing-tokens] should not be used as collateral as changes in the holder's balance may render a pool undercollateralized or any accrued yield/interest being locked.
-This is because the payout amounts per short and long token are derived based on the payoff curve parameters and the final reference asset value, independent of the collateral balance.
-As opposed to fee tokens, the [`createContingentPool`](#createcontingentpool) and [`addLiquidity`](#addliquidity) **transactions will not revert if rebasable tokens are used!**
+3. **Non-rebasable:** The token's balance in a holder's wallet should remain constant throughout the life of the pool.
+Tokens that change a holder's wallet balance, such as Ampleforth or Lido's (non-wrapped) staked ETH, or [Aave's aTokens][interest-bearing-tokens], should not be used as collateral.
+If rebasable tokens are used as collateral, any changes in the holder's balance may render a pool undercollateralized or lock any accrued yield/interest as payouts for position tokens are derived based on the payoff curve parameters and the final reference asset value, independent of the collateral balance.
+When tokens with a flexible supply are considered as collateral, only tokens with a constant balance mechanism such as [Compound's cToken][interest-bearing-tokens] or the wrapped version of Lido's staked ETH ([wstETH][wsteth]) should be used. **Unlike fee tokens, using rebasable tokens as collateral will NOT result in a transaction revert when creating a pool or adding liquidity.**

-> **⚠️Warning:** It is crucial to only engage with pools that utilize well-known and trusted ERC20 tokens as collateral.
+> **⚠️Warning:** It is crucial to only engage with pools that utilize well-known and trusted ERC20 tokens as collateral, which meet the criteria mentioned above.
 Avoid interacting with pools that use unknown ERC20 tokens, as these may pose a potential threat and could lead to financial loss.

 Native ETH is not supported as collateral in v1.
 Use wrapped ETH (WETH) instead.